We provide support and resources to healthcare providers across our district. See the following options for more information.

 Measles

-With the sharp increase in measles cases in Canada, including outbreaks in southwestern Ontario and multiple cases being confirmed in our region, we would like to urge all health care facilities to review the immunization status of their health care workers (HCW) to ensure they are protected against measles.
+With the sharp increase in measles cases in Canada, including a large outbreak in Ontario and multiple cases being confirmed in our region, we urge all health care facilities to review the immunization status of their health care workers to ensure they are protected against measles.

 Immunizing Healthcare Workers |